contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Very long lines in "(source:)" listings in the Variables panel should no longer push the other columns far offscreen.
  * Debug Mode no longer automatically, immediately enables itself whenever the first error of your story appears.
 Instead, this functionality can be added using the new `(after-error:)` and `(debug:)` macros (see below).

+##### Syntax highlighter

+ * The green line marking whitespace before hooks that's removed by changer attachment (added in 3.2.0) has been removed, due to the possibility of false positives when using non-changer variables in position (which is no longer an error, as mentioned above).
+ * Tooltips (if enabled) now dismiss themselves if you move the mouse cursor a bit.

 #### Additions

 ##### Coding & Macros